 SECTION 5: Project plan

+What makes your project unique?
 Please explain how your project is uniquely distinct from projects CIRA has funded over the last four years (2019 onwards.)
-Click here to review our list of funded projects.
+Click here to view a list of funded projects.
 Limit 100 words.

 Example Activity: